paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-279-contractor-audits-and-accounting.md

 (1) The head of an agency, acting through an authorized representative, is authorized to inspect the plant and audit the records of—

-  (A) a contractor performing a cost-reimbursement, incentive, time-and-materials, labor-hour, or price-redeterminable contract, or any combination of such contracts,made by that agency under a chapter 137 legacy provision; and
+  (A) a contractor performing a cost-reimbursement, incentive, time-and-materials, labor-hour, or price-redeterminable contract, or any combination of such contracts, made by that agency under a chapter 137 legacy provision; and

   (B) a subcontractor performing any cost-reimbursement, incentive, time-and-materials, labor-hour, or price-redeterminable subcontract or any combination of such subcontracts under a contract referred to in subparagraph (A).